Have you ever wondered how long for soldering iron to heat up?

 A soldering station is a very advanced temperature-controlled tool with an electrical power supply.
 Like the sodering Iron, it consists of a soldering head and a soldering tip which allow precise temperature control.

 The soldering station usually features a soldering stand to hold the soldering stand.
-That allows using soldering iron more comfortable.
+That makes using a soldering iron more comfortable.

 4. Temperature controlled soldering iron